kubevirt/community/design-proposals/dra.md

 - As a user, I would like to use my GPU dra driver with KubeVirt
 - As a user, I would like to use KubeVirt's default driver
 - As a developer, I would like APIs to be extensible so I can develop drivers/webhooks/automation for custom use-cases
+- As a device-plugin author, I would like to have an easy way to support KubeVirt
+- As a device-plugin author, I would like to have a common mechanism for exposing devices for containers and VMs

 ## Use Cases